ploomber/hacktoberfest-2023-project/README.md

 ## Set up /  Configuración

-There should be one GitHub repository per team. / There should be one GitHub repository per team. / Debería haber un repositorio de GitHub por equipo.
+There should be one GitHub repository per team. /  Debería haber un repositorio de GitHub por equipo.

 **Ensure all team members have completed all steps in the [set up](setup.md) document.**